-Yale offers retiree medical plans for those who meet benefits eligibility when they retire, refer to the Retiree Health page on It’s Your Yale.
+Yale offers retiree medical plans for those who meet benefits eligibility when they retire.
+Please refer to the Retiree Health page on It’s Your Yale.

 Retirees over age 65 are no longer members of Yale Health and are designated as Medicare Patients.

-The Yale Health Pharmacy participates in the Medicare Supplement prescription coverage administered by Aetna.
+The Yale Health Pharmacy participates in the Aetna PDP prescription coverage.
 This plan is considered a Medicare D plan.
 You may not enroll in another Medicare D plan.

-To schedule a consultation with an Employee Services representative you may contact them by phone at 203-432-5552 or send an e-mail to email@example.com.
+The Yale Employee Services Center is available by phone at 203-432-5552 or send an e-mail to email@example.com.